-Child Support is an ongoing periodic payment made by one parent to the other parent for the financial benefit of a child following the end of a marriage or other relationship.
+Child Support is an ongoing obligation and periodic payment made by one parent to the other parent or non-parent carer for the financial benefit of the parties’ child or children.

 Limited Child Support Agreements allow parents some flexibility to provide an approach to manage their child support arrangements.
 These types of agreements will not be accepted by the Child Support Agency if the payments are less than the amount determined by a child support assessment.